What Do Seventh-day Adventists Believe About the Church?

 “And He is the head of the body, the church, who is the beginning, the firstborn from the dead, that in all things He may have the preeminence” (Colossians 1:18, NKJV).

 And with Christ as the head of the Church, the members seek to emulate their Lord Jesus in ministry (Matthew 25:40).

 So, they are organized into a body in order to minister to a needy world as a group.

-Throughout the Bible, we find that God always has a special group of people that He reveals Himself to.
+Throughout the Bible, we find that God always had a special group of people that He reveals Himself to.
 And then He uses that group to reach the rest of the world.

-This idea fits well into what we saw to be the definition of church, the purpose of the church, and its mission.
+This idea fits well into what we saw to be the definition of church, its purpose, and its mission.

 We can trace God’s chosen people from Adam, to Abel, and Seth (Genesis 2:7; 4:4; 5:3).

 Then all the way to Noah who was found righteous when the whole world became so corrupt that God had to destroy it with a flood (Genesis 6-8).